UnlockNYC/unlock-nyc-web/src/rights-recorder.md

   parent: Tools
   title: Rights Recorder App
   order: 1
+articlePageList: Rights Recorder
+faqPageList: FAQ Rights Recorder
 title: Rights Recorder App
 bannerTitle: Rights Recorder App
 bannerText: >-
   You don’t need to download anything, just enter your phone number to get started.
+introText: >
+  Stay one step ahead of landlords with our Rights Recorder app.
+Record your phone calls, capture evidence of shady behavior, and report brokers and landlords when they violate your rights!
 iconBlocksList:
   - title: Sign up
     text: >-